- Home

 Coursework and assessment

-You will study four course units in each semester, six of which are core and two of which are optional.
+You will study four course units in each semester, four of which are core to all students, one is core to this pathway, and three of which are optional.

-The dissertation is the report of an empirical research project investigation of an aspect of education, and is 15,000 words in length.
+The dissertation is the report of an empirical or conceptual research project investigation of an aspect of international education and is 15,000 words in length.

 Career opportunities